Alejo1020/automation-portfolio/P5 - Weekly social content generator/README.md

 - Estimated time saved: ~5–8 hours/month a small business would otherwise spend writing posts.
 - No human intervention needed once the topic calendar is loaded.

-## How This Sells

-- **Setup fee**: building the system + a custom 30-day content calendar for the client's business.
-- **Recurring**: monthly maintenance (reloading topics, tone/brand adjustments) or upsell to a full "AI content management" retainer.
-- **Best pitched bundled** with lead-capture and qualification systems (P1, P2, P4) as a complete "lead capture + qualification + content" package, not a standalone tool.
-- Target clients: local service businesses with recurring leads (real estate, dealerships, legal firms) that need both fast lead response and consistent social presence.

 ## Tech Stack